ToaLewa/projectlaunch.nvim/README.md

 -- restart the command running in the currently open split terminal vim.keymap.set('n', "<leader>lr", projectlaunch.restart_command_in_split, {noremap = true, expr = false, buffer = false})

---Edit project launch config in a buffer.
+-- edit project launch config in a buffer.
 Generates the config with a default if the file does not exist. vim.keymap.set('n', "<leader>le", projectlaunch.edit_config, {noremap = true, expr = false, buffer = false})

 -- add custom commands programmatically. you can write your own lua code to add a list of commands